Virtual Cook & Chat with Gail Simmons

 Based on her bestselling book, Talking with My Mouth Full, Gail shares follows her unusual and inspiring path to success, step-by-step and bite-by-bite.
 It takes the reader from her early years, growing up in a household where her mother ran a small cooking school, her father made his own wine, and family vacation destinations included Africa, Latin America, and the Middle East; through her adventures at culinary school in New York City and training as an apprentice in two of New York's most acclaimed kitchens; and on to her time spent assisting Vogue's legendary food critic, working for renowned chef Daniel Boulud, and ultimately landing her current jobs at Food & Wine and on Top Chef.
 She created a career that didn't even exist when she first started working toward it.
 With memorable stories and insights about the greatest (and worst) dishes she's eaten, foodie trends and beyond, Gail's presentations are a true feast.

 Gail Simmons is a trained culinary expert, food writer, and dynamic television personality.
 Since the show’s inception in 2006, she has lent her extensive expertise as permanent judge on BRAVO’s Emmy-winning series Top Chef.
-Now entering its thirteenth successful season, Top Chef is rated the #1 food show on cable television.
-She is also the host of the Top Chef spinoff, Top Chef Amateurs.
-Gail was previously head critic on Top Chef Duels and host of Top Chef Just Desserts, Bravo’s pastry-focused spin-off of the Top Chef franchise.
-She was also co-host of The Feed which aired in 2014 on FYI, A+E’s new lifestyle network.
+Now entering its 21st successful season, Top Chef is rated the #1 food show on cable television.
+She was most recently co-host of The Good Dish, the daily syndicated series offering delicious recipes, real-life wisdom, and conversations on the topics of the day, and was formerly host of Top Chef: Amateurs, as well as Iron Chef: Canada.
+She was head critic on Top Chef: Masters, host of Top Chef: Just Desserts, Bravo’s pastry-focused spinoff of the Top Chef franchise, and co-host of The Feed, which aired in 2014 on FYI.